 Clones: Variations on Theme Through Character

-Last updated 2.5.20 One way of showing theme and thematic premise is through comparing and contrasting the main character’s thematic traits with those of supporting characters.
+One way of showing theme and thematic premise is through comparing and contrasting the main character’s thematic traits with those of supporting characters.
 Characters who serve this function are often referred to as foils, mirror characters, reflection characters, symbols, or even clones.
-And they often drive a subplot (which we may look … Continue reading Clones: Variations on Theme Through Character
+And they often drive a subplot (which we may look at in more … Continue reading Clones: Variations on Theme Through Character